Kazakh Ground Forces: Artillery and Missile Forces

 The Artillery and Missile Forces of Kazakhstan was formed in 1992 on the basis of the headquarters of the Missile Forces and Artillery of the Central Asian Military District of the Soviet Armed Forces.
 At first, they were structurally part of the Special Forces of the Ministry of Defense, and then the General Purpose Forces.
 Since 2003, they have operated as a separate branch of the military under the Ground Forces.
 Units and subunits are equipped with all the necessary types of missile and artillery systems of caliber from 82 to 300 mm.

 The Department of Artillery has been operating at the Military Institute of the Ground Forces since 1993, which annually graduates up to 60 officers-artillerymen.
 In 2014, on the basis of the National University of Defense, the Department of Missile Forces and Artillery was created.
 Professional officers of this profile are also trained at the Mikhailovskaya Military Artillery Academy in St. Petersburg.
 Additionally, the forces are replenished by graduates of the military departments of the Karaganda State Technical University and the Almaty Satbayev University.
 In 1998, at the Matybulak training ground, three Tochka-U tactical missiles were launched, the launch of the first rocket from which was then carried out by President Nazarbayev.
 In 2002, at the Saryshagan training ground, operational-tactical exercises of the Rocket Forces and Artillery “Shield of the Motherland” were held.

-The current commander is Colonel Askar Zholamanov.
 19 November is celebrated as the Day of Missile Forces and Artillery.